 For your reference, the actual lens f/stops are (for the 360 and 350/450):

-Of course, since these film speeds by and large don't exist anymore (except for 3000), you need to use the Light/Darken dial to compensate.
+Of course, since these film speeds by and large don't exist anymore (except for 3000 black and white), you need to use the Light/Darken dial to compensate.
 One small notch is 1/2 stop (so you should be able to go from 75 to 100; 75 to 50; or 300 to 400).